jbakerp/jbakerp/README.md

 ### Hi there 👋
 # My name is Joe.
-I'm currently working on prework for attending Tech Elevator in May 2023.
+I'm currently attending Tech Elevator and looking to complete the course in August.
 <!--
 **jbakerp/jbakerp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.